 For a trade that last five minutes, what is on a company's balance sheet isn't going to matter much.
-A company can have horrible financial statements, and yet for months on end it can rally.
+A company can have horrible financial statements, and yet for months on end, it can rally.
 A company can be strong financially, with great earnings, and yet some days the share price will drop like a rock.
 The point is, fundamentals don't matter on short-term trades.

-Anything can happen within the very short time duration of a day trade because price is always moving, both up and down.
+Anything can happen within the very short time duration of a day trade because the price is always moving, both up and down.
 As day traders we don't need to know anything about the financials of the company we are trading.
 Such data will only serve to distract us.
 If you do know about the financial position of a company, don't let it bias your trades.
 As indicated, anything can happen during one day, and especially during one trade.

 Day Trading Profits Don't Rely on Fundamental Analysis

 As a day trader, the primary goal is to consistently implement a trading plan.
-Researching how bad or good a company is doing only blinds us to to what is happening on the only real piece of timely information that matters--the price chart of that company (or forex pair or futures contract).
+Researching how bad or good a company is doing only blinds us to what is happening on the only real piece of timely information that matters--the price chart of that company (or forex pair or futures contract).

 The price chart tells us exactly what an asset is doing at any given time.
 By analyzing the price chart we can find trade setups based on our trading plan.
 If a trading plan or strategy has been proven profitable, then there is no need for fundamentals.
-Day traders are better off trading and formulating strategies based on repeating price (chart) patterns that occur everyday, and leaving the fundamental trades to long-term investors (who aren't worried about minor intraday price fluctuations).
+Day traders are better off trading and formulating strategies based on repeating price (chart) patterns that occur every day and leaving the fundamental trades to long-term investors (who aren't worried about minor intraday price fluctuations).

 As indicated above, your charts tell you exactly what is happening now.
 That's what matters to a day trader.
 We don't need to worry about where a stock price will be 10 years from now (like an investor does), we only need to worry about right now.
 Various economic indicators are released every few days, and company financials are released each quarter.
-The infrequent occurrence of these data points make them of little consistent use to a day trader.
+The infrequent occurrence of these data points makes them of little consistent use to a day trader.